 Italian version

 In 1905, the couple’s first daughter, Lilith, was born.
-In 1906 Crowley decided to climb Kanchenjunga, the third highest mountain in the world.
+In 1906, Crowley decided to climb Kanchenjunga, the third-highest mountain in the world.
 Still, the expedition failed due to disagreements between Crowley and the participants and the death of two climbers.
 He travelled to southern China, Hanoi and Shanghai with his family, always practising his daily rituals and smoking opium.
 After the family’s return to Europe, he continued on to Japan, Canada and the United States.
 Upon his return, he learnt that his daughter had died of typhoid fever.
-In 1907 Rose gave birth to another daughter, Lola Zaza.
+In 1907, Rose gave birth to another daughter, Lola Zaza.

-In 1937 a female friend offered to have a son with him, whom he will nickname Aleister Atatürk (he will die in 2002).
-He wrote a moderately successful book, The Equinox of the Gods, lectured and gave private yoga and magic lessons.
-It is the time in which he thought that Hitler could be a good candidate for Thelema, only to change his mind when the dictator abolished the German section of the OTO.
+In 1937, a female friend proposed having a son with him, whom he would nickname Aleister Atatürk; this son later died in 2002.
+He authored a moderately successful book titled “The Equinox of the Gods” and gave lectures, offering private yoga and magic lessons.
+During this time, he believed that Hitler could be a good candidate for Thelema.
+However, he changed his mind when the dictator abolished the German section of the OTO.

-On the eve of the Second World War, his asthma got worse; no longer able to count on the availability of German medicines, he resumed using heroin.
-The Tarot deck he designed was released in 1944, accompanied by the publication of The Book of Thoth.
-He met Gerald Gardner, the future founder of Wicca, to whom he entrusted reviving the British section of the OTO.
+On the eve of the Second World War, his asthma worsened.
+Unable to rely on the availability of German medicines, he resumed using heroin.
+In 1944, he released the Tarot deck he designed, along with the publication of “The Book of Thoth”.
+During this time, he met Gerald Gardner, who would later become the founder of Wicca 9.
+He entrusted Gardner with the task of reviving the British section of the OTO.

 Bibliography of Aleister Crowley (in English)